 - Hover tool (This toggles on or off whether the plot should show annotations (e.g., grating/filter information) when you hover the cursor over a data point.
 It is on by default. ):

 - Legend: This shows the currently displayed modes.
 For spectroscopic data, clicking on a legend entry will hide the corresponding mode from the plot.

-JIST allows the user to specify inputs as Flux Density (in mJy) or as AB magnitudes.
-If you need to convert your source information, there is a handy conversion tool available.
+JIST allows users to specify inputs as flux density (in mJy) or as AB magnitudes.

 Moving from JIST to the JWST ETC

-Use the navigation menu at left to access any of a number of topical articles covering various aspects of the JWST ETC. Also, there are a number of video help tutorials (<–future link to ETC videos page) available to help get you started using the JWST ETC.
+Use the main JDox navigation menu to access any of a number of topical articles covering various aspects of the JWST ETC. Also, there are a number of ETC video help tutorials available to help get you started.